Teej festival in Nepal – “The festival especially for Hindu Women.”

 First Day: The Feast Day

 The elegant dress shows the woman as a princess.
-The dining experience of this night is excellent and enjoyable with an amazing blowout called “dar.”It is so-called as the women taking fast the next day feed themselves with an enormous amount of food called “Daro khana” in Nepali.”
+The dining experience of this night was excellent and enjoyable, with a fantastic blowout called “dar.”
+It is so-called as the women taking fast the next day feed themselves with an enormous amount of food called “Daro khana” in Nepali.”
 Daro khana” means substantial nourishment.
-That is why the name dar is involved.
-On that day, women eat till noon after that; they will have fasting for a continuous 24 hr.
-They get invited to their parent’s house and celebrate happiness.

-Teej festival is celebrated throughout the country
+Teej festival is celebrated throughout the country.

 Second Day: The Fasting Day